Find a course

 Real operational experience in key WROV and OBSROV competencies

-You will also gain operational experience on-board our ROV support vessel, Loch Sunart, with our fully mobilised work class ROV (WROV); you’ll gain even more real-world, ROV operations experience which will include the use and operation of twin manipulators (FMC Schilling T4/3 and Rigmaster) and work class ROV tooling requirements (using our new Jupiter 2 Dual tool IVP, hydraulic cutters, torque tools, subsea rigging) and undertake complex real-world exercises to gain familiarity with the requirements and considerations of offshore ROV operations.
+You will also gain operational experience on-board our ROV support vessel, Loch Sunart, with our fully mobilised work class ROV (WROV); you’ll gain even more real-world, ROV operations experience which will include the use and operation of twin manipulators (FMC Schilling T4/3 and Rigmaster) and work class ROV tooling requirements (using our new Jupiter 2 Dual tool IVP, torque tools, subsea rigging) and undertake complex real-world exercises to gain familiarity with the requirements and considerations of offshore ROV operations.

 This combination of hands-on experience and training, in the key competencies required of ROV personnel entering the industry, will ultimately make you more employable.